 Toric IOLs are designed to correct astigmatism.
 Astigmatism is when the surface of the cornea has both flatter and steeper curves, similar to the shape of a football.
 When the cornea has an uneven curvature, vision becomes distorted.
 In order to correct this distortion, correction has to be placed in your glasses or contact lenses.
 If you need cataract surgery and have astigmatism, you may want to consider a Toric IOL to help correct the astigmatism to give you the best possible quality of vision after surgery.
 While distance vision is improved, most patients still need to wear glasses for other distances, like reading and computer work.
 Most insurance companies will pay a small portion of this IOL.

-We are proud to offer the TECNIS Symfony® IOL, the first and only Extended Depth of Focus (EDOF) presbyopia-correcting IOL that provides continuous, high quality vision at any distance.
+The new Alcon AcrySof® IQ Vivity® Extended Vision Lens is the only presbyopia-correcting IOL with X-WAVE technology.
 Presbyopia is a condition that affects most people over age 40.
 It occurs when the eye lenses start to become more rigid, losing the ability to flex to read things up close such as text messages, medicine labels, magazines, menus and more.
-These lenses have been very effective in helping our cataract patients achieve great vision.
-Most insurance companies will pay a small portion of this IOL.
+These lenses have been very effective in helping our cataract patients achieve great vision in bright and dim lighting.
 Learn more here.

 Dr. Rosenbaum was one of the first ophthalmologists in Michigan to implant the first and only FDA-approved trifocal lens: the Alcon AcrySof® IQ PanOptix® Trifocal intraocular lens (IOL).
 PanOptix is clinically shown to deliver an exceptional combination of up close, intermediate and distance vision.
 In fact, with the ability to read things like text messages, restaurant menus, medicine labels, clothing tags, computer screens and televisions more clearly, PanOptix patients may not have to rely as heavily on glasses after surgery.
 Nighttime vision may also be improved for driving.